U

 Here’s an annual contract value example: if a customer signs a four-year contract for $40,000, averaging this value per year gives an annual contract value of $10,000.

 You might come across several ways to calculate annual contract value.
-The equation we prefer is:
+Here’s the equation we prefer:

 Annual contract value = (Contract revenue – contract fees) / number of customers

-To measure your company’s annual contract value in this way, you’ll need data on the following items:
+To measure your company’s annual contract value, you’ll need the following data:

 • Total revenue from contracts: this is the total amount of money your customers have paid you for contracts signed in a given period.